Flat Roof Construction - Thermal Design and Condensation

 Flat roof design guide Learn more with a CPD seminar

 In the case of a flat roof, insulation is usually in the form of either a rigid board above the deck, or a fibrous quilt immediately above the ceiling, depending on the type of roof construction.
-There are three recognised designs of flat roof construction; warm, cold and inverted.
+There are three recognised designs of flat roof construction; warm, inverted and cold roofs.

 Warm roof